 Consider this saying: “Blasting another person with anger is like throwing hot coals with bare hands: both people get burned.”

 Sure, you need to clarify your position, stand up for yourself, set boundaries, and speak truth to power.
 The art – and I’m still working on it, myself! – is to do these things without the fiery excesses that have bad consequences for you and others.

 Start by getting centered, which often takes just a dozen seconds or so:

 - Pause – You rarely get in trouble for what you don’t say or do.
 Give yourself the gift of time, even just a few seconds.

-- Have compassion for yourself – This a moment of feeling “ouch, that hurts, I wish this hadn’t happened.”
-A neurologically savvy trick for activating self-compassion is to first recall the feeling of being with someone who cares about you.
+- Have compassion for yourself – This is a moment of feeling “ouch, that hurts, I wish this hadn’t happened.”
+A neurologically savvy trick for activating self-compassion is first to recall the feeling of being with someone who cares about you.

 - Get on your own side – This means being for yourself, not against others.
 It can help to remember a time when you felt strong, like doing something that was physically challenging, or sticking up for someone you loved.

 - Make a plan – Start figuring out what you’re going to do, or at least where you’ll start.

 And now that you’re on firmer ground, here are some practical suggestions; use the ones you like: